 - Attained an AV® Preeminent™ rating from Martindale-Hubbell

-- Selected for inclusion as a Massachusetts Super Lawyers
+- Selected for inclusion in Massachusetts Super Lawyers